 Rankings & Honors

-- Ranked in the Best Lawyers in America as a leading lawyer in Litigation: Insurance; Insurance Law (2019)
+- Ranked in the Best Lawyers in America as a leading lawyer for both in Litigation: Insurance and Insurance Law (2018-2021)

 Media & Events